anomaly/prestans-docs/source/handlers.rst

 * The function that corresponds to the requests HTTP verb is called
 * ``handler_did_run`` is called, perform any handler specific tear downs here

-``prestans.rest.RequestHandler`` can be subclassed as your project's Base Handler class, this generally contains common code e.g getting access to a database sessions, etc. A SQLAlchemy specific example would look like:
+``Prestans.rest.RequestHandler`` can be subclassed as your project's Base Handler class, this generally contains common code e.g getting access to a database sessions, etc. A SQLAlchemy specific example would look like:

 .. code-block:: python

-    import prestans.rest
+    import Prestans.rest
-    import prestans.parser
+    import Prestans.parser

     import myapp.rest.models

-    class Base(prestans.rest.RequestHandler):
+    class Base(Prestans.rest.RequestHandler):

         def handler_will_run(self):
             self.db_session = myapp.db.Session()